 "Lehninger Principles of Biochemistry", David L. Nelson, Michael M. Cox, Ed.
 Zanichelli

-The final exam consists of a written followed by an oral examination that is subject to passing the written test.
-The written tests will verify the knowledge of metabolic pathways and their regulation.
-The oral examination will verify the knowledge of the structure and function of biomolecules.
-The final evaluation will be based on the scores of both written and oral tests.
+The final exam consists of an oral examination to verify the knowledge of metabolic pathways and their regulation, the knowledge of the structure and function of biomolecules.